stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 200 DATA 7, 14, 4, 13, 6, 16, 11, 8, 10, 9, 3, 12, 5, 15, 2, 1
 ```
 **💾 On Disk:** `07 COLOR PALETTE`

+> **NOTE:** I failed to talk about the `RESTORE` command in the video.
+The `RESTORE` command in line 110 is used along with the `DATA` command in line 200.
+As the program moves through the list of data, the `RESTORE` command will reset the point back to the very first data value, which is `7` in this example.

 ## High Resolution Graphics